 James C. Evans, 1925

-James Carmichael Evans '25, SM '26 earned a Bachelors in 1925 and Masters in 1926, both in Electrical Engineering (Course VI) from MIT in 1925.
+James Carmichael Evans '25, SM '26 earned a Bachelors in 1925 and Masters in 1926, both in Electrical Engineering (Course VI), from MIT.
 During his time at the Institute, Evans worked as an instructor, who "helped with the grading and the tutoring of the classes," according to his classmate, Gustave M. Solomons '28.
 The Crisis (Vol. 33, Iss 3, Jan.
 1927) characterized Evans as "a brilliant young experimenter in electrical science...just out of adolescence."
 He graduated with honors in 1926, receiving masters degree, as well as the The William E. Harmon Award for Distinguished Achievement for research in the field of electrical engineering.